1. The Realism of the Impossible

 ‘I’ll see Brixton brought to the ground over my dead body, but I’d rather try more conventional means of protest first.
 A piece of work like this must be essential reading for everyone who values strong and sustainable communities, and real places and societies in which to live.
 Thank you.’

 It’s interesting that a former councillor felt it necessary to express this lack of faith in the democratic process to which she had adhered for the past 12 years.
 And unfortunately she was right to to do so.
 The electorate of Brixton is overwhelmingly Labour-voting, and constituents have as little knowledge of the policies of individual candidates standing in the elections as they do, apparently, of the Labour Party they repeatedly vote into office in the borough.
 Heywood was voted out by Brixton’s ‘wonderful communities’, and a new, more obedient Labour candidate, Scarlett O’Hara, who had previously won the bi-election following Heywood’s suspension, was voted back in.
 Ms. O’Hara promptly announced that, as she had grown up on a council estate, she had learned, she said, ‘how valuable it is to really listen to residents and hear their views.’
 Unfortunately, this doesn’t extend to listening to the 77 per cent of residents on the Central Hill estate who voted against the demolition of their homes by Lambeth Labour council and for their refurbishment along the lines suggested by ASH.
-Despite Ms. O’Hara’s declarations of allegiance to the benefits of council housing she herself has enjoyed growing up, allegiance to her political party, as always, trumped allegiance to the candidates who elected her into office.
+Despite Ms. O’Hara’s declarations of allegiance to the benefits of the council housing in which she herself has enjoyed growing up, allegiance to her political party, as always, trumped allegiance to the candidates who elected her into office.

 7. Political Practice